NuGet/docs.microsoft.com-nuget/docs/what-is-nuget.md

 With only the reference list, NuGet can then reinstall&mdash;that is, *restore*&mdash;all of those packages from public and/or private hosts at any later time.
 When committing a project to source control, or sharing it in some other way, you include only the reference list and exclude any package binaries (see [Packages and source control](consume-packages/packages-and-source-control.md).)

 The computer that receives a project, such as a build server obtaining a copy of the project as part of an automated deployment system, simply asks NuGet to restore dependencies whenever they're needed.
 Build systems like Visual Studio Team Services provide "NuGet restore" steps for this exact purpose.
-Similarly, when developers obtain a copy of a project (as when cloning a repository), they can invoke a command like `nuget restore` (NuGet CLI), `dotnet restore` (dotnet CLI), or `Install-Package` (Package Manager Console) to obtain all the necessary packages.
-Visual Studio, for its part, automatically restores packages when building a project.
+Similarly, when developers obtain a copy of a project (as when cloning a repository), they can invoke command like `nuget restore` (NuGet CLI), `dotnet restore` (dotnet CLI), or `Install-Package` (Package Manager Console) to obtain all the necessary packages.
+Visual Studio, for its part, automatically restores packages when building a project (provided that automatic restore is enabled, as described on [Package restore](consume-packages/package-restore.md)).

 Clearly, then, NuGet's primary role where developers are concerned is maintaining that reference list on behalf of your project and providing the means to efficiently restore (and update) those referenced packages.
 This list is maintained in one of two *package management formats*, as they're called:

 - [`packages.config`](reference/packages-config.md): *(NuGet 1.0+)* An XML file that maintains a flat list of all dependencies in the project, including the dependencies of other installed packages.
+Installed or restored packages are stored in a `packages` folder.

 - [PackageReference](consume-packages/package-references-in-project-files.md) (or "package references in project files") | *(NuGet 4.0+)* Maintains a list of a project's top-level dependencies directly within the project file, so no separate file is needed.
-An associated file, `project.assets.json`, is dynamically generated to manage the overall dependency graph.
+An associated file, `project.assets.json`, is dynamically generated to manage the overall dependency graph of the packages that a project uses along with all down-level dependencies.
+PackageReference is always used by .NET Core projects.

 Which package management format is employed in any given project depends on the project type, and the available version of NuGet (and/or Visual Studio).
 To check what format is being used, simply look for `packages.config` in the project root after installing your first package.
-If you don't have that file, look in the project file directly for a &lt;PackageReference&gt;element.
+If you don't have that file, look in the project file directly for a \<PackageReference\> element.

+When you have a choice, we recommend using PackageReference. `packages.config` is maintained for legacy purposes and is no longer under active development.

+> [!Tip]
+> Various `nuget.exe` CLI commands, like `nuget install`, do not automatically add the package to the reference list.
+The list is updated when installing a package with the Visual Studio Package Manager (UI or Console), and with `dotnet.exe` CLI.

 ## What else does NuGet do?

 So far you've learned the following characteristics of NuGet:

 - NuGet provides the central nuget.org repository with support for private hosting.
 - NuGet provides the tools developers need for creating, publishing, and consuming packages.
 - Most importantly, NuGet maintains a reference list of packages used in a project and the ability to restore and update those packages from that list.

 To make these processes work efficiently, NuGet does some behind-the-scenes optimizations.
-Most notably, NuGet manages both computer-wide and project-specific package caches to shortcut installation and reinstallation.
-Where the computer-wide cache is concerned, any package that you download and install in a project is stored in the cache, such that installing the same package in another project doesn't incur another download.
-This is clearly very helpful when you're frequently restoring a larger number of packages, as on a build server.
-For more details on the mechanism and how to work with it, see [Managing the NuGet cache](consume-packages/Managing-the-Nuget-Cache.md).
+Most notably, NuGet manages a package cache and a global packages folder to shortcut installation and reinstallation.
+The cache avoids downloading a package that's already been installed on the machine.
+The global packages folder allows multiple projects to share the same installed package, thereby reducing NuGet's overall footprint on the computer.
+The cache and global packages folder are also very helpful when you're frequently restoring a larger number of packages, as on a build server.
+For more details on these mechanisms, see [Managing the global packages and cache folders](consume-packages/managing-the-global-packages-and-cache-folders.md).

 Within an individual project, NuGet manages the overall dependency graph, which again includes resolving multiple references to different versions of the same package.
 It's quite common that a project takes a dependency on one or more packages that themselves have the same dependencies.
 Some of the most useful utility packages on nuget.org are employed by many other packages.
 In the entire dependency graph, then, you could easily have ten different references to different versions of the same package.
 To avoid bringing multiple versions of that package into the application itself, NuGet sorts out which single version can be used by all consumers.
 (For more information, see [Dependency Resolution](consume-packages/dependency-resolution.md).)